Communications and Development Intern Spring and/or Summer 2018

 We generally accept second and third year law student interns each semester and during the summer and winter terms to work at our offices in San Francisco.
 Exceptional first year law students may be considered for the summer term.
 These positions are unpaid.

-CJA is also currently accepting applications for full-time internships for Summer 2018.
-The deadline for applications is December 15, 2017.
-Applications will be reviewed on a rolling basis, so students are encouraged to apply as soon as possible.
+Applications are reviewed on a rolling basis, so students are encouraged to apply as soon as possible.
 For more information on these positions, Click Here.

 How to Apply